jithinkumar900/attendance-bot/self-deployment-setup.md

 ## 🚨 Self-Deployment Triggers

+⚠️ **IMPORTANT LIMITATION**: Self-deployment only works when the service is **running but broken**.
+If Render completely spins down the service, the bot cannot execute this logic.

-The bot will automatically trigger its own deployment when:
+The bot will automatically trigger its own deployment when the **service is running** but experiencing:

 ### 1. **Aggressive Recovery Fails**
 - When all self-healing attempts fail